travigd/documentation/server/access-control-lists.md

 ---
-title: "Access Control Lists"
+title: Access Control Lists
-section: "Server"
+section: Server
-version: "4.0.2"
+version: 4.0.2
 ---

 ## Stream ACLs

-The ACL of a stream is kept in the streams [metadata](../metadata-and-reserved-names) as JSON with the below definition.
+Event Store keeps the ACL of a stream in the streams [metadata](../metadata-and-reserved-names) as JSON with the below definition.

 ```json
 {